wenzhixin/multiple-select/site/docs/whats-include.md

 title: What's included
 ---

-The Multiple Select source code download includes the precompiled CSS, JavaScript, and provides both compiled and minified variations, along with documentation.
+The Multiple Select source code download includes the precompiled CSS and JavaScript, as well as compiled and minified variations and documentation.

 <div id="gg"></div>